A Story Beside similar games & best alternatives

 Game with the same Intimacy vibe

-4"Strong emotional connections and relationships between characters are central to the experience."
+4"Emotional connections with characters and development of close relationships are central to the experience."

 "Emotional connections with characters and forming close relationships are central to the experience."